NifTK/NiftyNetModelZoo/unet_histology/README.md

-# Gland Segmentation By Means of 2D U-Net
+# Gland Segmentation with U-Net

 This example shows how to apply NiftyNet's 2D U-Net implementation to the segmentation of glands in colon histology images, which has clinical